 Grab your augers and tip-ups and come experience why anglers of all abilities consider Tupper Lake to be a fishing haven.
 It might be the monster-sized northern pike that the annual Northern Challenge Ice Fishing Derby showcases each February.
 Possibly it is the legend of the state record walleye that is believed to be roaming unscathed, just waiting for you to drop the bait.
 Or maybe it is simply the breathtaking winter scenery set against the backdrop of small-town charm.
 Whatever the elements that make up the ideal winter fishing trip might be, odds are Tupper Lake will offer just what you are looking for.

 - Simon Pond: Located on the southern end of the town of Tupper Lake, the frozen cap on top of Simon Pond is proven to be a gold mine for bringing in northern pike, perch, and walleye.

-- Raquette Pond - Situated in the middle of Village, Raquette Pond provides easily accessible ice fishing within walking distance of lodging, dining and other amenities.
+- Raquette Pond: Situated in the middle of the village, Raquette Pond provides easily accessible ice fishing within walking distance of lodging, dining, and other amenities.

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.